 “Promptly and easily determine” means a reasonable person would be able to readily ascertain the information without reference to other documents or information.

-The law also states that a “knowing and intentional failure” does not include an isolated and unintentional payroll error due to a clerical or inadvertent mistake.
+A “knowing and intentional failure” does not include an isolated and unintentional payroll error due to a clerical or inadvertent mistake.
 In determining whether an employer complied, a factfinder may consider whether the employer, prior to an alleged violation, has adopted and is in compliance with a set of policies, procedures, and practices that fully comply with this section.

 Nonexempt employees must also receive specific wage and employment information at the time of hire.
-For specific information, see “Providing Wage Information Upon Hire” in
+For specific information, see “Providing Wage Information Upon Hire” in New Employee Orientation.

 The Labor Commissioner published a revised wage notice that contains information regarding paid sick leave.
 For more information see